Releasing Inequality Phenomenon in $\ell_{\infty}$-norm Adversarial Training via Input Gradient Distillation: Experiments

-For a more intuitive explanation of how IGD works, we visualize attribution maps on Imagenet-100 in \autoref{imagenet100Visual}.
-Pixels on visualized attribution maps with warm colors have high attribution values and actually dominate the prediction\citep{duaninequality}.
-In \autoref{imagenet100Visual}, warm color pixels in attribution maps of PGDAT are much fewer than Standard's and IGDs', which indicates IGD-trained models have a relatively equal decision pattern and explains IGD-trained models' lower $Gini(A^{f}(x))$.
-As for the PGDAT-trained model with CutOut, its attribution map does not have visual differences from the PGDAT-trained model, which is consistent with our findings in \autoref{advGinitable}.
-We can also find that there are fewer warm color pixels on the background in IGDs' attribution maps than in standard's.
+To provide a more intuitive explanation of how IGD works, we visualize attribution maps on ImageNet-100 in Figure~\ref{fig:imagenet100Visual}.
+Pixels with warm colors on visualized attribution maps have high attribution values and dominate the prediction~\cite{duaninequality}.
+In Figure~\ref{fig:imagenet100Visual}, warm color pixels in attribution maps of PGDAT are much fewer than the IGDs', which indicates that the IGD-trained models have a relatively equal decision pattern and explains IGD-trained models' lower $\Gini(A^{f}(x))$.
+Regarding the PGDAT-trained model with CutOut, its attribution map does not exhibit any noticeable visual differences from the PGDAT-trained model, which can support our findings that CutOut can not release the global inequality.
+We can also find that warm color pixels on the background in IGDs' attribution maps are fewer than the standard's.
 The warm color pixels mainly lie on perceptually-aligned areas like bird wings.
-This explains IGD's relatively high $Gini(A_{r}^{f}(x))$: important pixels tend to cluster in a few regions.
-However, with large $\lambda$, the area of warm color pixels begins to grow, and $Gini(A_{r}^{f}(x))$ decreases.
-More visualizations are shown in \autoref{morevisual}.
+This outcome explains IGD's relatively high $\Gini(A_{r}^{f}(x))$, as important pixels tend to cluster in the object area.
+However, with larger $\lambda$, the area of warm color pixels begins to grow, and $\Gini(A_{r}^{f}(x))$ decreases.

-To conclude, unlike PGDAT's focusing on "robust pixels", models trained with IGD tend to focus on "robust regions", which contain many important pixels.
-The equality within the robust region releases global inequality but may not be effective in releasing regional inequality.
-As a comparison, CutOut will force the model to find robust pixels in different regions.
-However, it can't release global inequality, because its prediction still relies on a few pixels.
+To conclude, while the PGDAT-trained model focuses on a few ``robust pixels'', models trained with IGD tend to focus on ``robust regions'' which contain many pixels with high attribution values.
+The equality within the robust region releases global inequality but may not be effective in releasing regional inequality as important pixels still cluster in the object area.